MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 * The gateway supports the following two communications protocols:

-  - **AMQP 1.0 – TCP + TLS**: This protocol requires ports 443, 5671-5672, and 9350-9354 to be open for outgoing communication.
+  - AMQP 1.0 – TCP + TLS: This protocol requires ports 443, 5671-5672, and 9350-9354 to be open for outgoing communication.
 This protocol is preferred, since it has lower communication overhead.

-  - **HTTPS – WebSockets over HTTPS + TLS**: This protocol uses port 443 only.
+  - HTTPS – WebSockets over HTTPS + TLS: This protocol uses port 443 only.
 The WebSocket is initiated by a single HTTP CONNECT message.
 Once the channel is established, the communication is essentially TCP+TLS.
 You can force the gateway to use this protocol by modifying a setting described in the [on-premises gateway article](/data-integration/gateway/service-gateway-communication#force-https-communication-with-azure-service-bus).

 **What is the role of Azure CDN in Power BI?**

-* As mentioned previously, Power BI uses the **Azure Content Delivery Network (CDN)** to efficiently distribute the necessary static content and files to users based on geographical locale.
-To go into further detail, the Power BI service uses multiple **CDNs** to efficiently distribute necessary static content and files to users through the public Internet.
-These static files include product downloads (such as **Power BI Desktop**, the **on-premises data gateway**, or Power BI apps from various independent service providers), browser configuration files used to initiate and establish any subsequent connections with the Power BI service, as well as the initial secure Power BI login page.
+* As mentioned previously, Power BI uses the Azure Content Delivery Network (CDN) to efficiently distribute the necessary static content and files to users based on geographical locale.
+To go into further detail, the Power BI service uses multiple CDNs to efficiently distribute necessary static content and files to users through the public Internet.
+These static files include product downloads (such as Power BI Desktop, the on-premises data gateway, or Power BI apps from various independent service providers), browser configuration files used to initiate and establish any subsequent connections with the Power BI service, as well as the initial secure Power BI login page.

-  Based on information provided during an initial connection to the Power BI service, a user's browser contacts the specified Azure **CDN** (or for some files, the **WFE**) to download the collection of specified common files necessary to enable the browser's interaction with the Power BI service.
-The browser page then includes the AAD token, session information, the location of the associated **Back-End** cluster, and the collection of files downloaded from the Azure **CDN** and **WFE** cluster, for the duration of the Power BI service browser session.
+  Based on information provided during an initial connection to the Power BI service, a user's browser contacts the specified Azure CDN (or for some files, the WFE) to download the collection of specified common files necessary to enable the browser's interaction with the Power BI service.
+The browser page then includes the Azure AD token, session information, the location of the associated back-end cluster, and the collection of files downloaded from the Azure CDN and WFE cluster, for the duration of the Power BI service browser session.

 **For Power BI visuals, does Microsoft perform any security or privacy assessment of the custom visual code prior to publishing items to the Gallery?**